 - Sensory function: Supplies the triangular region of skin between the 1st and 2nd toes.

-- A medial branch: A cutaneous nerve, innervating the skin between the 1st and 2nd toes.
+- Medial branch – innervates the skin of the webbed space between the 1st and 2nd toes.

 The deep fibular nerve innervates the muscles in the anterior compartment of the leg, including: